 If your parents think that their current plan is sufficient, here are some specific examples of things to ask about to get the ball rolling:

-- Consequences of planning with just a Will: Many people to not understand the differences between planning with a Will or a Living Trust.
-In California, a Will has to go through the expensive and time consuming probate process, whereas a Trust does not.
-Thus, it is often a much simpler and cost effective process on the surviving beneficiaries to plan with a Trust.
+Consequences of planning with just a Will: Many people do not understand the differences between planning with a Will or a Living Trust.
+In California, a Will has to go through the expensive and time-consuming probate process, whereas a Trust does not.
+Thus, it is often a much simpler and cost-effective process for the surviving beneficiaries to plan with a Trust.
 Ultimately, a significant reason your parents have done any planning at all is to provide for and protect their beneficiaries.
 Thus, they should understand what the consequences of those decisions are when they are gone.

 Whether you gather around a family table or have a Zoom holiday, the pandemic has made all of us stop and reflect on the possibility that serious illness and loss could be just around the corner, for any of us.
 So avoid those awful conversations about the election, and turn your family's focus onto what matters—taking care of each other.

-For help with your estate planning needs, contact us at 510-527-6774.
+For help with your estate planning needs, contact us.
 Let our family help your family.